Ikkyū-san (TV series): Reception

 In 2005, Japanese television network TV Asahi conducted an online web poll for the top one hundred anime, and Ikkyū-san placed 85th tied with Hana no Ko Lunlun.

 This animation has become one of the most famous Japanese anime in China, and this anime was chosen to promote international tourism.

 Trivia

-This series is referenced in 2008 by Tokine Yukimura in a flashback on episode 50 of Kekkaishi.
+Ikkyū-san is referenced in 2008 by Tokine Yukimura in a flashback on episode 50 of Kekkaishi.

 Wednesday Campanella have a song and PV named after Ikkyu-san.